rarosfp/rarosfp/README.md

 🔭 I’m currently a PhD student and my researching interestings are focus on cryptocurrencies and the energy consumption of the mining process.

-🌱 I’m currently learning learning to code in Python and R programming languages but i'm also open to new thinks
+🌱 I’m currently learning learning to code in Python and R programming languages but i'm also open to new things

 👯 I’m looking to collaborate on projects about cryptocurrencies.